Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 The final stage of this exercise is to host and run your new app on your local computer.

-1. Browse to the location where you saved the compressed project files, expand the files on your computer, and launch one of the following command files from the **server** subfolder, depending on your operating system.
+1. Browse to the location where you saved the compressed project files, extract the files on your computer, and launch one of the following command files from the **server** subfolder, depending on your operating system.
 	- On Windows: **launch-windows**
 	- On Mac OS X: **launch-mac.command**
 	- On Linux: **launch-linux.sh**